scalawithcats/scala-with-cats/src/pages/codata/scala.md

 This gives us the Scala representation we started with.

 This is only half the story for codata.
 We also need to actually implement the interface we've just defined.
-There are two approaches we can use:
+There are three approaches we can use:

-1. a `final` subclass, in the case where we want to name the implementation; or
+1. a `final` subclass, in the case where we want to name the implementation;
-2. an anonymous subclass.
+2. an anonymous subclass; or
+3. more rarely, an `object`.

 Neither `final` nor anonymous subclasses can be further extended, meaning we cannot create deep inheritance hierarchies.
 This in turn avoids the difficulties that come from reasoning about deep hierarchies.
 Using a `class` rather than a `case class` means we don't expose implementation details like constructor arguments.